Pekinška Patka: Influence and legacy

-At the time of Pekinška Patka original run, the band stirred controversy with their live appearances, at the same time achieving considerable mainstream popularity, with Čonkić being described by Serbian journalist and author Bogomir Mijatović as one of two musicians who enjoyed the status of a rock star in their home city Novi Sad (the other being Miroslav Nedić, vocalist of the 1960s beat band Zlatni Akordi).
-Beside criticism coming from conservative political and cultural circles, during the 1978–1981 period the band also saw criticism from the music journalist who considered they were not edgy enough compared to the most notable international punk rock acts, but also to other acts of the Yugoslav punk scene like Pankrti and Paraf; after attending the band's concert in Belgrade Youth Center in 1979, journalist Saša Stojanović "Pankerton", a Džuboks correspondent from Londond, described the band as "worthless", and reviewing their cover of Dragan Stojnić's "Bila je tako lijepa", Džuboks journalist Petar Luković wrote that "compared to Pekinška Patka, Stojnić was a real punk rocker!"
+At the time of Pekinška Patka's original run, the band stirred controversy with their live appearances, while at the same time achieving considerable mainstream popularity, with Čonkić being described by Serbian journalist and author Bogomir Mijatović as one of only two Novi Sad-based musicians who managed to reach the status of a rock star in their home city (the other being Miroslav Nedić, vocalist of the 1960s beat band Zlatni Akordi).

+Besides criticism from conservative political and cultural circles in Yugoslavia, during the 1978–1981 period the band were also poorly received by the large section of Yugoslav music critics who considered them inferior, i.e. not edgy enough, not only compared to notable Anglo-American punk rock acts but also in comparison to other Yugoslav punk rockers, like Pankrti and Paraf.
+After attending the band's 1979 show at Belgrade's Dom Omladine, Svetislav Stojanović a.k.a.
+Sasha Punkerton, Džuboks correspondent from London, dismissed the band as "worthless", and reviewing their cover of Dragan Stojnić's "Bila je tako lijepa", Džuboks journalist Petar Luković stated sarcastically that "compared to Pekinška Patka, Stojnić was a real punk rocker!"
 Journalist and author Dušan Vesić wrote in 2020: "The only reason [for unfavorable reviews] might have been the fact that it was expected from punk bands to be rough, fierce and angry, and Pekinška Patka were likable and jolly."
 Film director Janko Baljak wrote that the band's first album "resembled a parody of this musical genre [punk rock]", but also acknowledged the influence the group has had on a generation of young punk rockers stating: "For a number of people from this part of the world, including myself, the first character to introduce us to punk rock wasn't Sid Vicious, but high school electric engineering teacher (which is a bizarre but an important detail) Nebojša Čonkić 'Čonta'".
 In 2013, journalist Ivan Ivačković wrote about the band: "Just like the [Sex] Pistols on the international scene, Pekinška Patka has on home ground proven that the career doesn't have to be long or important in order for the songs to stand the test of time: from today's point of view, it's clear that the critics were too harsh, and that Pekinška Patka–although it existed for only three years–had left a deep mark in Yugoslav rock music."
 The group's songs "Biti ružan, pametan i mlad" and "Bolje da nosim kratku kosu" have often been described as anthems of Yugoslav punk rockers.